Ford Focus ST review - Practicality, comfort and boot space

 - 4Interior, design and technologyIt’s packed with standard kit, so you’ll want for nothing if you opt for the Focus ST.

-- 5Practicality, comfort and boot space - currently readingEstate and hatch versions offer flexibility, although practicality isn’t perfect.
+- 5Practicality, comfort and boot space - currently readingEstate and hatch versions of the Focus ST offer flexibility, although practicality isn’t perfect.

 - 6Reliability and safetySafety comes as standard with the Focus ST, and reliability shouldn’t be an issue, either.